 In her portrait of Hyam Yunis Shahab and her four year-old Daughter Shaddah, just coming out of their shelter tent in the Turkmen section of the Bersawa Refugee Camp near Zakho (in Iraqi Kurdistan), there is a respectful empathy, and a closeness to her subjects, that evokes the portrait of a Young Mother, a Migrant, California by documentary photographer Dorothea Lange (1895–1965).

-Her comprehensive understanding of art resulted also in her photo of a teenage girl wearing a bright blue hijab in Aleppo that is actually a study of a young girl looking away from the lens towards the destruction of Aleppo; Cooper has captured not only the devastating reality of a city ravaged by attacks from diverse terrorist factions and mostly pro-government Air Forces, but shows also the psychological estrangement.
+Her comprehensive understanding of art resulted also in her photo of a teenage girl wearing a bright blue hijab in Aleppo that is actually a study of a young girl looking away from the lens towards the destruction of Aleppo; Cooper has captured not only the devastating reality of a city ravaged by attacks both from diverse terrorist factions and pro-government Air Forces, but shows also the psychological estrangement.
 The photographs of Kurdish peshmerga - woman soldiers in the frontline of Kirkouk who helped defeating Daech in Iraqi Kurdistan – were published in La Nouvelle Revue d’Histoire.
 Displaying strong contrasts, the ‘Portrait of Peshmerga, Nishtman, 24 years old, serving under Hussein Yazdanpana’s command in the Kurdistan Freedom Party (PAK)’ was on the cover of its April 2016 issue, reminiscent of a Vogue cover.